Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 What is AML/sanctions screening?

 Processor compliance checks that verify identity and block prohibited transactions.
+Required for fiat off-ramps; not typical for non-custodial flows.

 Get started with WooCommerce Bitcoin Fiat Settlement